idj97/prefetch-input-queue/README.md

-# Buffered Input Queue
+# Prefetch Input Queue

-Buffered Input Queue is a lightweight, thread-safe library built with Scala and actors for educational purposes.
+Prefetch Input Queue is a lightweight, thread-safe library built with Scala and actors for educational purposes.
 It is designed to improve the efficiency of multithreaded programs that follow producer-consumer pattern by prefetching/buffering the data from source systems and providing it to consumers, all in a thread-safe manner.